sapcc/openstack-watcher-middleware/README.md

 **Target** attributes:
 - `project_id`:   the targets project uid. `Unknown` if it could not be determined.
 - `type_uri`:     characterizes the URI of the target resource

-- `account_id`:   the name/id of the swift account. `Unknown` if not relevant.
+**Additional service specific attributes**:

+- Swift (object-store):
-- `container_id`: the name/id of the swift container. `Unknown` if not relevant.
+    - `target.container_id`: the name/id of the swift container. `None` if not relevant. `Unknown` if it could not be determined.

+#### Determine target project

 Determining the target of an operation can be hard.
-The watcher offers 3 approaches to that:
+The watcher offers 3 mutually exclusive approaches to that:
 1. Extract target project id from token.
 Assumptions: Initiator is authenticated.
 Initiator and target are in the same project.
 In which case the initiator.project_id as seen in the keystone token will be equal to the target.project_id.